 Results and Discussion

 The objective of the present study was to evaluate the effects of the CIDR protocol on estrus response, duration of estrus, onset to estrus and conception rates in postpartum anestrus cows.
-CIDR successfully induced estrus in all twelve Ongole and Gir cows, achieving a 100% response rate, consistent with findings by Bhoraniya et al. (2012) in Kankrej cows and Zaabel et al. (2009) in buffaloes.
-Sanchetz et al. (1993) noted that progesterone from CIDR devices enhances estrus intensity post-removal, likely improving reproductive responses in treated cattle, while Fabre-Nys and Martin (1991) suggested progesterone increases estrogen sensitivity in the hypothalamus, thus boosting estrus response.
+CIDR successfully induced estrus observation in both Ongole and Gir cows, achieving a 100% response rate, consistent with findings by Bhoraniya et al. (2012) in Kankrej cows and Zaabel et al. (2009) in buffaloes.
+Sanchetz et al. (1993) noted that progesterone from CIDR devices enhances estrus intensity post-removal, likely improving reproductive responses in treated cows, while Fabre-Nys and Martin (1991) suggested progesterone increases estrogen sensitivity in the hypothalamus, thus boosting estrus response.
 Similar outcomes were reported by Vijayrajan et al. (2009), Chaudhary et al. (2012), and Prajapathi et al. (2019), who found 100% estrus induction rates in postpartum anestrus animals.
 Conversely, Naiko et al. (2016) documented only a 50% induction rate with the Ovsynch + CIDR protocol in Kankrej cattle.

 In the current study, the mean duration of estrus for Ongole and Gir cattle was recorded at 28.34 ± 0.37 and 27.49 ± 0.36 hours, respectively.
 These findings are consistent with the estrus duration of 24.6 ± 5.2 hours observed by Sathiamoorthy and Kathirchelvan (2010) in postpartum cows subjected to a 9-day CIDR protocol.
 Naidu and Rao (2006) also reported a comparable duration of 27.49 hours in Ongole cows.
 Reddy et al. (2020), however, documented slightly shorter estrus durations of 22.94 ± 0.87 hours in postpartum anestrus cows and 21.26 ± 0.81 hours in cows with repeat breeding issues.
 Additional studies on postpartum anestrus cows using the Ovsynch protocol found that the average duration of estrus ranged from 20.50 ± 2.50 to 21.2 ± 0.58 hours, as reported by Sathiamoorthy and Subramanian (2003) and Hyrule et al. (2018).